 The focus of service delivery and interventions around defined communities and the concept of place sets a long-term direction and ambition for Community Planning West Dunbartonshire.
-Ultimately, this place-based approach will help to deliver the services Communities require, established through a sound understanding of how communities view their place and how they wish to see their community and place developed.
-Community involvement and empowerment is essential in helping to shape, influence, direct and help to deliver the vision and plans that can improve their place and wellbeing.
+Ultimately, this place-based approach will help to deliver the services communities require, established through a sound understanding of how communities view their place and how they wish to see their community and place developed. community involvement and empowerment is essential in helping to shape, influence, direct and help to deliver the vision and plans that can improve their place and wellbeing.

 Locality Planning in West Dunbartonshire incorporates Place as a central core theme.
 Locality Place Plans will be fully developed with our communities and will reflect their wishes and aspirations for their place.
 This approach aligns with the requirements of the Community Empowerment Act, as Locality Planning is required to make a clear commitment to involving communities in developing a vision for their 'place' which informs how development, infrastructure, and funding should be targeted towards their local community and place.
 The diagram opposite illustrates this process.

-Each of the Locality Place Plans will be developed from smaller grass-roots Neighbourhood Plans which will be built up to form a coherent Community vision for the area.
-To ensure that Locality Place Plans can be responsive and flexible to the needs of Communities, they will be able to be frequently and quickly updated where necessary to reflect community's priorities.
-This approach will give our Communities a strong voice in how their local area can be enhanced and will be prepared jointly by the Council and Communities for defined neighbourhoods within West Dunbartonshire.
+Each of the Locality Place Plans will be developed from smaller grass-roots Neighbourhood Plans which will be built up to form a coherent Community Vision for the area.
+To ensure that Locality Place Plans can be responsive and flexible to the needs of communities, they will be able to be frequently and quickly updated where necessary to reflect community's priorities.
+This approach will give our communities a strong voice in how their area can be enhanced and will be prepared jointly by the Council and communities for defined neighbourhoods within West Dunbartonshire following the guidance set out in the National Standards for Community Engagement and in accordance with the Council's Engaging Communities Toolkit.